-Update: If you prefer HARDCOVER FORMAT, The Cross We Bear in now available in hardcover on Amazon.
+Update: If you prefer HARDCOVER FORMAT, The Cross We Bear in now available in hardcover in addition to ebook and paperback formats on Amazon.

 Jonathon a Catholic priest, believes the rest of his life will be spent in the service of God as it had been for almost two decades.
 But unbeknownst to him, he has a teenage son he never knew about with his first, long ago love, Katelyn.
 In their youth they shared a contentious relationship, but wanting more, she betrayed him and ran off with the another man, never telling Jonathon of the child’s existence.
 Their lives go on separately until Katelyn, now widowed and in need of someone to help with her rebellious son, returns to her home town of Toronto where their paths cross again.
 She is the only one who knows the truth and worries the discovery of her secret will ruin her relationship with her family, friends and above all, her son J.J.